 That way, the game can modify its difficulty level to be just challenging enough for users to benefit from each session’s training (the way a bodybuilder might challenge herself by stacking more weight on a barbell each time she works out).

 The NeuroPlus uses a three-pronged approach to exercise the brain and train vital cognitive skills.
 This includes neurofeedback, biofeedback, and go/no-go cognitive training.

 The neurofeedback system is in charge of measuring brain activity.
-The squid-like appendage at the top of the headband is actually an electrode that detects certain brainwave patterns.
-Specifically, it measures a brainwave output called the theta/beta ratio—a biomarker associated with focus and attention.
+The electrode in the headband detects certain brainwave patterns, specifically, it measures a brainwave output known as thetheta/beta ratio—a biomarker associated with focus and attention.

 That information is then sent back to the game app using Bluetooth and provides feedback on users’ focus levels throughout the game.
 The purpose of neurofeedback is to help users learn to control and strengthen their focus levels over time.